-A running toilet might not sound like just a minor annoyance but it can add $100s to your water bill every year.
-Most gaskets, valves and seals for sinks or toilets are super affordable.
-All it takes is a little research (hello, youtube!) and some elbow grease to replace them.
+A running toilet might sound like a minor annoyance, but it could add hundreds to your water bill every year.
+Most gaskets, valves and seals for sinks or toilets are pretty affordable.
+All it takes is a little research and some elbow grease to replace them.

 Check Ceiling Fan Settings

 Generally, fan blades should turn clockwise in the winter to push warm air down and counterclockwise during the summer to circulate the cool air.
 Turn off your ceiling fan and look for a switch near the base of your ceiling fan to switch your fan's direction.

-Check For Leaks
+Check for Temperature Leaks

 Pictured: Blinds.com Blackout Cellular Shade in Tamarind.

 Some grass varieties are better suited for hot and dry climates while some are more cold-hardy.
 So if you're looking to patch up or replace a lawn, research which grass species are best for your climate before buying sod or seeds.

-Outdoor shades can be placed over windows, porches, sunrooms and patios and help cut down on heat and sun glare while maintaining your view.
+Outdoor shades can be placed over windows, porches, sunrooms and patios.
+Plus, they help cut down on heat and sun glare.
 They are built for durability and are designed to stand up against the elements.